deftio/simpleJSLib/README.md

 # Javascript UMD working example

-This repo contains a working example of a simple UMD javascript library which exports correctly on both nodejs and <web> without need for a build tool.
+This repo contains a working example of a simple UMD javascript library which exports correctly on both nodejs and web without need for a build/packing tool.
 Useful for quick n dirty jobs.
+Based in the UMD univeral module definition.

 ## Usage

 Using the file jsumd.js as a template define your module here:

 ```javascript
 //see jsumd.js in this repo